monome/docs/grid/studies/seamstress/index.md

 *See [grid-studies-3-3.lua](files/grid-studies-3-3.lua) for this section.*

 When the playhead advances to a new column we want something to happen which corresponds to the toggled-on values.
-We'll do two things: we'll show separate visual feedback on the grid in the second-to-last (trigger) row, and we'll print something to the command line.
+We'll do two things: we'll draw in our bottom row (reserved for jumping around the sequence later), and we'll print something to the command line.

-Drawing the trigger row happens entirely in the `draw()`:
+Drawing the jump bar on the grid happens entirely in the `draw()`:

 ```lua
 function draw_grid()